-Provided are strategies that can help you order the main points of your outline.
+Below are some common methods for organizing the main points of your outline.

 - 1. Chronological order: organizes elements in the outline into major stages.
 You can use this type of organization when describing a process or event. - 2.
 Classification: divides material into major categories and distinguishes between those categories.
 You may use this type of organization when discussing the main factors that gave rise to a particular conflict or event. - 3.
 In order of importance: arranges supporting items so the most important point comes first.
 You may use this type of organization when writing for an audience who may not have time to read your entire document or when writing for an audience who may not agree with your argument.